lablup/raftify/README.md

 Attempts to provide higher-level Raft implementation like *[riteraft](https://github.com/ritelabs/riteraft)* have been made to address this issue.

-This repository starts from `riteraft` for resolving the issue in Python language runtime.
+This repository starts from *riteraft* for resolving the issue in Python.

 ## Getting started